How Is Compensation Divided Among Survivors?

 A question you may wish to ask a lawyer is how much compensation you will receive if there are other surviving family members?
 The answer is that it depends.
 Every case is different in how compensation is apportioned.
 In certain circumstances, you may each receive equal portions.
 However, this is not necessarily the most equitable result, particularly any relatives who were financially dependent on the deceased.

 We often work with family members to determine fair outcomes, and when you and the other adults agree, this is a smooth process.
-If you and other surviving adults disagree on how much each of you should receive, then it may be necessary for other survivors to be represented by different law firms.
+If you and other surviving adults disagree on how much each of you should receive, then it may be necessary for other survivors to be represented by different wrongful death law firms.

 What Happens If a Family Member Dies Before Their Personal Injury Claim Was Settled?

 If your loved one was severely injured in an accident and died halfway through the claims process, their case does not die with them.
 Instead, it can be carried on by family members.
 Additionally, the family will now file a wrongful death lawsuit.
 Though these two lawsuits are separate, they’re often wrapped into one trial or settlement.